DimEvil/tutorial-qgis-maxent/README.md

 ### Option 2: Draw your own training polygon in Qgis to clip raster files

-- Open your (Cleaned) occurrences layes in Qgis
+  - open your (cleaned) occurrences layes in Qgis
-- In Layers, choose Create "New shapefile"" layer
+  - in Layers, choose Create "New shapefile"" layer
-- In the resulting window click the button for "polygon", click ok and name your polygon      `'Species_name'_TrainingRegionFlanders`
+  - in the resulting window click the button for "polygon", click ok and name your polygon      `'Species_name'_TrainingRegionFlanders`

   ![CreatePolygon](https://github.com/dimevil/tutorial-qgis-maxent/blob/master/screenshots/Qgis_data-prep-create-polygon.PNG)

-- Select your new layer (is highlighted) in the panels section
+  - select your new layer (is highlighted) in the panels section
-- Hit the Edit button
+  - hit the Edit button
-- Choose "Create new polygon" button
+  - choose "Create new polygon" button
-- Draw your Training Area
+  - draw your Training Area

 Every time you left click on the map, a dot will be created.
 QGIS will draw lines to connect these dots to create a polygon.
 If you mis-click, do not worry - you will be able to move points to the appropriate place.

-- Right click anywhere on the map, leave inout an ID blank and hit OK
+  - right click anywhere on the map, leave inout an ID blank and hit OK
-- Click on the "node" tool to edit your training layer
+  - click on the "node" tool to edit your training layer
-- Save layer as shapefile
+  - save layer as shapefile

   ![CreatePolygon](https://github.com/dimevil/tutorial-qgis-maxent/blob/master/screenshots/Qgis_data-prep-create-polygon2.PNG)